Geology of Venus

+Studies reported in October 2023 suggest for the first time that Venus may have had plate tectonics during ancient times and, as a result, may have had a more habitable environment, possibly once capable of harboring life forms.

 Topography

 The surface of Venus is comparatively flat.
 When 93% of the topography was mapped by Pioneer Venus Orbiter, scientists found that the total distance from the lowest point to the highest point on the entire surface was about 13 km, about the same as the vertical distance between the Earth's ocean floor and the higher summits of the Himalayas.
 This similarity is to be expected as the maximum attainable elevation contrasts on a planet are largely dictated by the strength of the planet's gravity and the mechanical strength of its lithosphere, these are similar for Earth and Venus.

 According to data from the Pioneer Venus Orbiter altimeters, nearly 51% of the surface is located within 500 m of the median radius of 6,052 km; only 2% of the surface is located at elevations greater than 2 km from the median radius.
+This gives Venus a very sharp hypsometry.

 The altimetry experiment of Magellan confirmed the general character of the landscape.
 According to the Magellan data, 80% of the topography is within 1 km of the median radius.
 The most important elevations are in the mountain chains that surround Lakshmi Planum: Maxwell Montes (11 km, 6.8 mi), Akna Montes (7 km, 4.3 mi) and Freya Montes (7 km, 4.3 mi).
 Despite the relatively flat landscape of Venus, the altimetry data also found large inclined plains.
 Such is the case on the southwest side of Maxwell Montes, which in some parts seems to be inclined some 45°.
 Inclinations of 30° were registered in Danu Montes and Themis Regio.

-About 75% of the surface is composed of bare rock.

-Based on altimeter data from the Pioneer Venus Orbiter probe, supported by Magellan data, the topography of the planet is divided into three provinces: lowlands, deposition plains, and highlands.